UWNETLAB/metaknowledge/notebooks/Docs/record.md

 A WOS tag is how the fields in the record files are identified each is two characters long and composed of uppercase letters and number.
 There is no published complete list, nor is there a definition provided for most tags, the best known official list is [here](http://images.webofknowledge.com/WOK46/help/WOS/h_fieldtags.html).
 So tags in this library have been compiled by hand, as have their meanings.
-Tags that have been compiled are in the `isilib.tagFuncs` module.
+Tags that have been compiled are in the `metaknowledge.tagFuncs` module.
 Examples of tags are 'CR' for cited references, 'J9' for the 29-Character Source Abbreviation and 'OI' for the orcID, most tags are not present in all papers.

 The beginning of a record is a tag followed by a space and then the value of that tag, e.g _"PT J"_.
 # Bellow this for each tag, if applicable to the record, a tag and values pair occurs.